mobilinkd/tnc3-firmware/WindowsFirmwareUpdate.md

 To enter the bootloader, follow these steps:

+ - If you have connected any app to the TNC (APRSdroid, aprs.fi, etc) ensure that those apps are disconnected from the TNC.
+This is very important as having one of these apps attempt to connect to the TNC may interfere with the ability to enter the bootloader.
  - Start with the TNC powered off and disconnected from radio and USB.
  - Turn on the TNC.
  - Plug USB cable into the computer.